 \section{Further comments}

-This paper is devoted to establishing an enhanced Fritz John type first order necessary condition for optimization problems in an infinite-dimensional space by a finite codimensionality method.
-As applications, first order necessary conditions for various types of optimal control problems are given, and the verification techniques for the finite codimensionality condition in these optimal control problems are proposed.
+This paper focuses on establishing an enhanced Fritz John (first-order necessary) condition for optimization problems in infinite-dimensional spaces using a finite codimensionality method.
+As applications, the paper provides first-order necessary conditions for various types of optimal control problems and proposes verification techniques for finite codimensionality conditions in these problems.

-In infinite-dimensional optimization theory, as mentioned before, there are various types of constraint qualifications to guarantee the existence of nontrivial/normal Lagrange multipliers for optimal solutions (e.g., \cite{BS} and \cite{Borgens2020}).
-It is worth noting that verification of those constraint qualification in optimal control problems is in general not an easy task.
+In the field of infinite-dimensional optimization theory, various constraint qualifications have been introduced to ensure the existence of nontrivial or normal Lagrange multipliers for optimal solutions (e.g., see \cite{BS} and \cite{Borgens2020}).
+However, validating these constraint qualifications is generally challenging.